 Set up federated search

 You can issue queries on Imply Lumi events in Splunk® software.
 When querying Imply Lumi in Splunk, you use the Splunk query syntax, the Splunk Search Processing Language (SPL).
-See Query syntax for the SPL commands supported for Imply Lumi events.
+See Search for events with Splunk for the SPL commands supported for Imply Lumi events.

 This topic provides details on configuring federated search of Imply Lumi events within Splunk.